 The SAN Volume Controller Copy Service functions and RAID migration utilities are not supported for logical units (LUs) that are presented by the HP MSA.

-Global settings for the HP MSA
+Global settings for HP MSA systems

-Global settings apply across an HP MSA subsystem.
+Global settings apply across an HP MSA system.

-The following table lists the global settings for an HP MSA subsystem:
+The following table lists the global settings for an HP MSA system: